The Cyan Language: Domain Specific Languages

-SQL queries could also easily be given as calls to grammar methods.
-Any syntax error would be discovered at compile-time.
-Horita \cite{horita} has designed a set of grammar methods for building graphical user interfaces.
-There are methods for building menus, buttons, etc. It is much easier to use grammar methods for GUI than to compose them by explicitly creating objects and calling methods.
-A similar approach for building user interfaces is taken by the {\tt SwingBuilder} of language Groovy (page~132 of \cite{groovy}).
-Groovy builders are commented in Section~\ref{groovybuilders}.

-Flower \cite{flower} gives an example of a DSL used to control a camera which is in fact a window of visibility over a larger image.
+Flower \cite{flower:2014:Online} gives an example of a DSL used to control a camera which is in fact a window of visibility over a larger image.
 As an example, we can have a 1600x900 image but only 200x100 pixels can be seen at a time (this is the camera size).
-Initially the ``camera"\/ shows part of the image and a program in the DSL moves the camera around the larger image, showing other parts of it.
+Initially the ``camera''\/ shows part of the image and a program in the DSL moves the camera around the larger image, showing other parts of it.
 The DSL grammar is

 {\tt CameraSize} is the size of the window visibility of the camera. {\tt CameraPosition} is the initial position of the camera in the larger image (lower left point of the window). {\tt CommandList} is a sequence of commands that moves the camera around the larger image.
-The site \cite{flower} shows an annimation of this.
+The site \cite{flower:2014:Online} shows an annimation of this.

-A grammar method implementing the above grammar is very easy to do: \begin{cyan} object Camera public fun (sizeHoriz: Int sizeVert: Int positionX: Int positionY: Int (move: Int (up: | down: | left: | right:) )+ ) :t [ // here comes the commands to actually change the camera position ] end \end{cyan} This method could be used as \begin{cyan} Camera sizeHoriz: 1600 sizeVert: 900 positionX: 0 positionY: 0 move: 100 up: move: 200 right: move: 500 up: move: 150 left: move: 200 down; \end{cyan} It takes seconds, not minutes, to codify the signature of this grammar method given the grammar of the DSL.
+A grammar method implementing the above grammar is very easy to do: \begin{cyan} package grammar

+object Camera @grammarMethod{* (sizeHoriz: Int sizeVert: Int positionX: Int positionY: Int (move: Int (up: | down: | left: | right:) )+ ) *} func camera: Tuple<Int, Int, Int, Int, Array< Tuple<Int, Union<f1, Any, f2, Any, f3, Any, f4, Any>>>> t { // here comes the commands to actually change the camera position } end \end{cyan} This method could be used as \begin{cyan} Camera sizeHoriz: 1600 sizeVert: 900 positionX: 0 positionY: 0 move: 100 up: move: 200 right: move: 500 up: move: 150 left: move: 200 down; \end{cyan} It takes seconds, not minutes, to codify the signature of this grammar method given the grammar of the DSL.
 Other easy-to-do examples are a Turing machine and a Finite State Machine.